PEM-Humboldt/soundscape_audio_classification/README.md

 - Implement configuration for: input_size, frequency for validation, frequency for checkpoints.
 - Facilitate choosing between dataset and models from the configuration file.
 - Add a simple dataset to test the implementation.
+- Adapt the `inference.py` script to easily test the model on new data
+- Fix multilabel model to have sigmoig signal and adapt the loss function

 ## Authors